Rehband/Getting-And-Cleaning-Data/README.md

 2. Extract the `"UCI HAR Dataset"` into your working directory

-3. Put the `"run_analysis.R"` script to your working directory
+3. Add the `"run_analysis.R"` script to your working directory

 4. Run `source("run_analysis.R")`